 This page contains information regarding the health and safety of nickel coated cookware as well as additional care and use information.

-We specifically engineered our pans with electroless nickel (EN) to improve cast iron’s overall performance (i.e. easier to clean, smoother surface, no flavor transference) while maintaining the characteristics cherished by those of us who appreciate cast iron cooking (e.g. superior heat retention, even heat distribution and durability).
+We specifically engineered our cookware with electroless nickel (EN) to improve cast iron’s overall performance (i.e. easier to clean, smoother surface, no flavor transference) while maintaining the characteristics cherished by those of us who appreciate cast iron cooking (e.g. superior heat retention, even heat distribution and durability).

 What is electroless nickel (EN)?